technik-gegg/OctoPrint-Smuff/README.md

     M400			; wait for move to finish
     G61 S1 XYZ F2400	; restore saved positions (must be enabled in the FW)

+The values for feed and retraction here apply to a bowden tube length of about 520 mm, which is feasible for the Ender 3, whereas the SmuFF was mounted on the top bar.
+The 45 mm for the hotend reflect the Ender 3s stock hotend.
+Remember that you have to adopt these values according to your printer setup.
+You can adjust those settings with the following step.

 ## Testing your GCode scripts